vim-scripts/Clighter/README.md

-# Clighter: plugin for c-family semantic source code highlighting, based on Clang
+# Clighter: Plugin to improve c-family development environment based on Clang

 ## Intro

-Clighter(Clang Highlighter) is a c-family semantic highlighting plugin for Vim, based on Clang.
-Clighter use libclang to enhance c-family source code highlighting from Vim builtin syntax highlighting to semantic highlighting.
-Clighter doesn't disable the builtin syntax highlighting, but just "append" the semantic highlighting into the code.

-Clighter provides the following features:
+Clighter(C Lighter) is a vim plugin that integrates the libclang to improve c-family development environment, and it currently provides the following features(for c-family):

-* Automatically do semantic highlighting for c-family source code.
+* Automatically do semantic highlighting
-* Automatically mark all words that with the same definition
+* Automatically highlight all words that with the same definition
 * Options to customize the colors
+* Experimental function to do rename-refactoring

 ![clighter demo](http://goo.gl/ivfipF "Enable Clighter")
 ![clighter demo](http://goo.gl/zq2Epq "Disable Clighter")

 ## Requirements

-The clighter plugin requires the following:
+Clighter requires the following:

 * Vim version 7.4+ with python2.x enabled
-* libclang
+* libclang(only 3.5 has been tested)

-Clighter has been tested in linux platform only
+Clighter only has been tested in linux platform

 ## Options

 ### g:clighter_autostart
-Clighter will automatically start with Vim if set g:clighter_autostart to `1`, otherwise, you have to manually start Clighter by ClighterEnable command.
+Clighter will automatically start syntax highlight engine if g:clighter_autostart == `1`.

 Default: `1`
 ```vim